simplyEngineering/MHZ-14-PWM-by-Interrupt/README.md

 This formula is for a device with a 0 - 5000ppm range.
 For a 0 - 2000ppm device the 5000 multiplier in the numerator would be changed to 2000.

-For those with no or little experience with interrupt driven systems a fuller explanation is provide in the commented code.